-What about the BRAT Diet for older babies and toddlers?
+Is the BRAT diet for kids like older babies or toddlers?

-If you are nursing, the absolute best thing you can do for your baby/toddler after a stomach bug is just nurse your baby.
+If you are still nursing, the absolute best thing you can do for your baby/toddler after a stomach bug is just nurse.
 It’s the most gentle thing on their stomach and does not have the same composition at all as cow’s milk.

 If they take a bottle you may also want to ask your doctor about buying an over the counter oral rehydration solution.
 Your doctor may also want to know information like what they can hold down, wet diapers, temperature, and how often they are puking.